Welcome to Red Door

 For those who might not have read my more extensive introduction, Red Door is a celebration of plays that I – for various and extremely personal reasons – really dig.
 They are also works that I regard as key developments, as significant steps in the unfolding story of our theatre.
 They are by no means the only steps, or even necessarily the most important, but they are all in their own ways fascinating and distinctive works.

-Here is the latest release from Red Door, Peter Houghton's A Commercial Farce.
+Here is the latest release from Red Door, Tom Holloway's 100 Reasons for War.

-You'll find more of my thoughts on this seamless and incredibly smart piece of theatre on the AustralianPlays.org blog, and don't forget to checkout our video interview with Peter for more insights into the development of his hilarious and biting script.
+You'll find more of my thoughts on this bold and passionate piece of theatre on the AustralianPlays.org blog, and don't forget to checkout our video interview with Peter for more insights into the development of his hilarious and biting script.